-David Marlow, Chief Executive of Nottingham Building Society, said: "We are thrilled to be involved with this initiative to help someone that is part of our local community.
-It is essential that we help these future sports stars with their funding on the road to achieving their Olympic and Paralympic dreams."
+We are thrilled to be involved with SportsAid to help athletes that are part of our local community.
+It is essential that we help these future sports stars with their funding on the road to achieving their Olympic and Paralympic dreams.

 The Nottingham is an award-winning building society and estate agency, operating online and via its network, spanning 67 branches across 11 counties.
 The eighth largest building society in the UK by assets, with the fifth biggest branch presence, the Nottingham offers a broad range of building society services such as mortgages and savings as well as independent financial planning, whole-of-market mortgage advice and local estate agency services.

 Founded in 1849 by a small group of local businessman, the Nottingham is a mutual building society owned by its members with a long and proud history of offering financial support and advice to local communities.
 Through its 'Doing Good Together' programme, launched in 2011, the Society has donated over £950,000 to help communities in its heartland prosper.
 The Nottingham's charity partners are SportsAid, Framework and Young Enterprise.

 SportsAid's partnership with the Nottingham Building Society has seen 160 up-and-coming athletes receive support since 2013.
 The Nottingham provides financial awards and personal development opportunities to athletes who are based within the communities in which it trades.
 This stretches as far north as Sheffield and as far south as Hertfordshire.

 The athletes are given an annual cash boost and presented with further chances to top up that figure by engaging with their local branch and supporting fundraising activity.
 Staff at The Nottingham have raised more than £50,000 over the last five years which has allowed athletes to purchase brand new equipment and cover essential costs they are faced with.